Gitesh/MealPlanner/README.md

 We believe meal planning should be **joyful, not a chore**.
 That's why Simple Meal Planner features:

-- 🌈 **Vibrant Color Palette**: Eye-catching gradients and modern colors
+- 🌈 **Vibrant Colour Palette**: Eye-catching gradients and modern colours
 - ✨ **Smooth Animations**: Delightful micro-interactions throughout
 - 🎯 **Intuitive UX**: Everything is where you expect it to be
 - 📱 **Mobile-First**: Designed for thumbs and fingers, not just mice